Nick Collison, a 12-year veteran and Oklahoma City Thunder lifer, made it clear in his exit interview he’s not quite done playing just yet.

 Indeed, the team benefited not only from great leadership from Westbrook, but having a guy like Collison in the locker room is also very beneficiary.
 It will be nice to have Collison back next season, continuing to be a veteran’s vet and helping grow this young Thunder team.

 “I still think I have something to offer,” Collison said.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!